wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 The RESP protocol serializes strings, integers, lists, and so on, into a single stream that can be understood by the Redis server.
 For Redis requests, the REST-compatible stream begins with a `*` symbol, followed by the number of arguments (including the command itself) and then `\r\n`.
+The command is encoded as a string object, which begins with `$`, followed by the length of the string, then followed by `\r\n`, and finally followed by the string itself (which can contain `\r`, `\n`, or both).
+The rest of the stream consists of the arguments in their corresponding RESP encoding.
+In the simplest scenario, there is no argument, and the stream only contains the command.
+In common scenarios such as `GET`, there is only one argument, which is the key, and the key is encoded by RESP as a string object.

 ## Build, Compilation, and Usage